Purple and Brown: Storyline

-The storyline is led by the characters of two clay blob friends, one is purple and the other brown, who get caught in ridiculous situations.
-Purple and Brown never speak, but they understand everything.
-Despite any given predicament, the duo can never help but giggle with a low, recognisable laugh.
+The storyline was led by the characters of two clay blob friends, one is purple and the other brown, who were caught in ridiculous situations.
+Purple and Brown never spoke, but they understood everything.
+Despite any given predicament, the duo could never help but giggle with a low, recognisable laugh.

 Reception

 In 2007, Cartoon Brew offered a mild criticism of Aardman's recent work, but wrote that Purple and Brown marked "a wonderful return to their roots", and that the concept is "beautifully animated and hilariously executed".